Table of Contents

 6: Designing for Your Portfolio Instead of the Client’s Needs

-The problem with some designers is that they focus on how the logo will look in their portfolio, maybe they’ve done that style before and will deliberately do something different so their work appears to have variation.
+The problem with some designers is that they focus on how the logo will look in their portfolio, maybe they have done that style before and will deliberately do something different, so their work appears to have variation.

-Similarly, if you have a ‘style’ of design, sometimes it may not be suitable for a particular project.
+Similarly, if you have a ‘style’ of design, sometimes it may not be appropriate for a particular project.

 Design should never say, Look at me.
 It should always say, Look at this

 Before you begin creating a logo, make sure that you know what the company’s goals are and keep them in mind when working on the concepts.

-7: Using Clipart and/or Stock Imagery
+7: Using Clipart and Stock Imagery

 Clipart is no longer the silly illustrations that came bundled with Windows 95 – clipart has taken on a new form in logo design, through the abstract symbols sold on stock photo sites.

-Unique and appealing are two words that should fit a custom logo design, neither of which apply to the overused, cliched, swoosh round a globe mark that has 15,000 sales on some stock site at $5 a piece.
+Unique and appealing are two words that should fit a custom logo design, neither of which apply to the overused, cliched, swoosh around a globe mark that has 15,000 sales on some stock site at $5 a piece.

-Always come up with original work for your client and they will certainly thank you for it.
+Always come up with original work for your client, and they will certainly thank you for it.

 8: Unnecessary Inclusions

 Part of the logo design process is to simplify and reduce superfluous elements within the design to get to the core forms – having these additional, unnecessary items is only distracting from the logo itself.

 9: Not Using the ‘Correct’ Logo Design Software

-That point, by the way, is in reference to creating logos in vector form instead of bitmap – I am in no way affiliated with or firmly attached to Adobe by any means, quite simply, it’s the best software out there currently for designing logos professionally.
+That point, by the way, is about creating logos in vector form instead of bitmap – I am in no way affiliated with or firmly attached to Adobe by any means, quite simply, it is the best software out there currently for designing logos professionally.

-The first logo I ever created was in Adobe Photoshop and it worked well initially, that is, until the client emailed me asking for a larger version for a poster – when I enlarged, it naturally blurred out of focus and there was no easy fix.
+The first logo I ever created was in Adobe Photoshop, and it worked well initially, that is until the client emailed me asking for a larger version for a poster – when I enlarged, it naturally blurred out of focus, and there was no easy fix.

 It cuts out much work in the long run.
-If you are reading this and the only logo files you have are raster files (JPEG, PNG, PSD etc.) then I would advise getting in touch with a designer to vectorise or recreate it in a professional format.
+If you are reading this and the only logo files you have are raster files (JPEG, PNG, PSD, etc.), then I would advise getting in touch with a designer to vectorise or recreate it in a professional format.

-Logos created using Photoshop are raster images and this means that they get pixilated if their scale is decreased or increased.
+Logos created using Photoshop are raster images, and this means that they get pixilated if their scale is decreased or increased.

 10: Lacking a Process for Designing Logos

-Once you have worked on a few projects, smoothly following each stage, you begin to do it naturally and after a while it becomes ‘your’ process, how you work and improves creativity, efficiency and of course results!
+Once you have worked on a few projects, smoothly following each stage, you begin to do it naturally, and after a while, it becomes ‘your’ process, how you work and improves creativity, efficiency and of course results!